hepabolu/mytap/README.md

     # ./install.sh --user root --password rootpassword 2>/dev/null
     # ./install.sh -h 127.0.0.1 -P 3310 --u root --p rootpassword 2>/dev/null

-The installer can be run to skip the tests entirely
+The installer can run a subset of the tests with the --filter option

+    # ./install.sh --filter table

+ or, to skip the tests entirely

     # ./install.sh --no-tests

-    or, to run only a subset of the tests with the --filter option

-    # ./install.sh --filter table

 Finally, it is also possible to run the installer in test-only mode (useful for developers) with